-• We are putting a program in place to carefully measure the radiation field at
+- We are putting a program in place to carefully measure the radiation field at STAR.
+This will improve our current (projected) estimates of the dose received. - We have reduced the pixel size to the smallest allowed by our design in the AMS

-- STAR.
-This will improve our current (projected) estimates of the dose received. - We have reduced the pixel size to the smallest allowed by our design in the AMS 0.35 technology for our final version of the sensor to enhance the tolerance to radiation damage. - The Pixel detector is designed to be replaceable within a 24 hour timeframe.
-Replacement of a detector due to sensor damage is a feature and we will have a sufficient number of spare ladders and sensors (that will allow for replacement of the inner pixel layer multiple times. - We are currently investigating (with IPHC) different technologies.
+0.35 technology for our final version of the sensor to enhance the tolerance to radiation damage.

+- The Pixel detector is designed to be replaceable within a 24 hour timeframe.
+Replacement of a detector due to sensor damage is a feature and we will have a total of 4 physical Pixel detectors. - We are currently investigating (with IPHC) different technologies.
 Graded doping and high resistivity substrate wafers offer the promise of significantly improved collection times and enhanced radiation protection.
 The results would be available on a timescale to be useful for the final sensor.
 In addition, IPHC has an active program improving their amplifier designs to be more radiation tolerant.
-Mimosa-22 is expected to reach a tolerance of 1Mrad in the next iteration.
+Mimosa-22 is expected to reach a tolerance of 1M rad in the next iteration.